-Occasionally, San Antonio ice storms, lightening, or unusually windy conditions will cause trees to blow over or the trunk to break.
-Sometimes the tree is healthy, but blocks a distance view or commercial signage.
+Occasionally, San Antonio ice storms, lightening, or strong wind will cause trees to blow over or the trunk to break.
+Sometimes the tree is healthy but blocks a distance view or commercial signage.
 They can stand in the way of prudent development of land.

 When an arborist from Canopy Tree Service meets with you to prepare the tree removal estimate, the arborist will first consider any local tree removal ordinances.
-In San Antonio, Texas, for example, there is a San Antonio Tree Preservation Ordinance which is effective not only throughout San Antonio but also in its extraterritorial jurisdictional area.
+In San Antonio, Texas, for example, there is a tree preservation ordinance which is effective not only throughout San Antonio but also in its extraterritorial jurisdictional area.
 This ordinance oftentimes requires a tree permit to be obtained before a tree is removed, particularly with commercial properties or when an occupied home is located in a designated San Antonio Historic District.

 Tree Removal Techniques with Safety in Mind

-In preparing the tree removal cost estimate, a large tree located in the backyard away from the roadway will require a considerable amount of time to remove compared with a comparable size tree near a driveway.
-Good tree removal techniques start with good planning and proper permits.
+In preparing the tree removal cost estimate, a large tree located in the backyard away from the roadway will require extra time compared with a comparable size tree near a driveway.
 Once the planning is complete, the job is scheduled.
+About scheduling.
 Crew members skilled in tree removal techniques do not work in wet trees.
 The danger to life and limb when operating a chainsaw on a wet day is too great.
 Canopy Tree Service strives to complete its tree jobs on the day scheduled but risk to crew and your property is always the priority.

 Ropes Play an Important Role in Tree Removal